Occupancy

 - For date range products, use the bulk editor to set capacity across your desired date range

-- For time slot products, create individual time slots with their capacity
+- For time slot products, create individual time slots with their start time, optional end time, and capacity (per-variant capacity when the product has variants)

 Blocking dates for maintenance